Nuts are one of the most expensive baking ingredients and prices vary wildly depending on where you shop and how you buy them.

 Most Cost Effective Nut?

-Pound for pound, walnuts are going to be most cost-effective.
+Pound for pound, walnuts are the most cost-effective.

 For comparison, pecans cost usually twice as much.